andrejacobs/ajfs/Planning/Specs.md

     -   [Optional] Calculate the file signature hashes.
         -   `--hash`: Start calculating hashes once the scan is finished.
 This can be interrupted and continued.
         -   `--algo`: The hashing algorithm to use.
 Valid values are `sha1`, `sha256` and `sha512`.
+    -   [Optional] Build the tree structure and cache it.
-        -   `--progress`: Show progress while calculating file hash signatures.
+    -   `--progress`: Show progress while calculating file hash signatures or building the tree.
     -   Store the information in a single file "database".
     -   Will not update an existing database.
 Use `update` command for this.
     -   Will not override an existing database.